‘Maligning CM not right': Maharashtra minority panel chief questions Nitesh Rane's comments on Eid

 This came after the minister asked why environmentalists and animal activists were not appealing for Bakri Eid to be celebrated ‘virtually’.

-Maharashtra Minority Commission chairperson Pyare Khan on Wednesday criticised state minister Nitesh Rane for his comments on Eid, reported ANI.
+Maharashtra Minority Commission chairperson Pyare Khan on Wednesday criticised state minister Nitesh Rane after he asked why environmentalists and animal activists were not appealing for Bakri Eid to be celebrated “virtually”, reported ANI.

 Khan also claimed that Rane has been making remarks by quoting Chief Minister Devendra Fadnavis’ name, which was “not right”.

-This came after Rane on Monday asked why environmentalists and animal activists were not appealing for Bakri Eid to be celebrated “virtually”, according to PTI.

 Bakri Eid, also known as Eid-al-Adha, is a Muslim festival that commemorates the spirit of sacrifice.
-The festival entails the slaughtering of goats.
+The festival entails the slaughtering of livestock.
 It will be celebrated on Saturday.

 On Wednesday, Khan said that “Muslims never comment on the festivals of other religions, but they celebrate every festival as their own”, ANI reported.